Magnum Tokyo: World Championship Wrestling (1998)

 Less than a year into his professional career, he gained some mainstream notoriety in North America with World Championship Wrestling in early and mid-1998.
 While there, he participated in a brief program wherein he wanted to become a member of The Dancing Fools, (a tag team consisting of Disco Inferno and Alex Wright), and would appear dancing behind them (without their knowledge) during their entrance.
 The program came to a head when his interference backfired in a tag team match between The Dancing Fools and The Public Enemy at the 1998 Road Wild pay-per-view.
 Two nights later on the August 10 episode of Nitro, he was told by Wright and Disco Inferno that if he wanted to be a member of The Dancing Fools, he needed to impress them in a match against Eddie Guerrero.
 He lost the match in under two minutes, and the match was his last appearance with the company until he returned briefly in October and November of that same year.
 During those two months, he appeared sporadically in squash matches and as a participant in the annual World War 3 battle royal on November 22, 1998.
-One night later (on the November 23 episode of Nitro) he made his final televised appearance on WCW Nitro in a loss against Kanyon.
-He then appeared on WCW Saturday Night on December 5, 1998 in a segment with Barry Darsow where he got laid out.
+One night later (on the November 23 episode of Nitro) he made his final televised appearance on Nitro in a loss against Kanyon.
+He then appeared on Saturday Night on December 5, 1998 in a segment with Barry Darsow where he got laid out.